Loser02/YOUTUBE-DATA-TRANSFER/README.md

 run the run_transfer.bat file by double clicking it. this will automatically install required modules.
 1st login:source account 2nd login:target account

 ## notes
-if you make multple client service files rename them with  a number. eg 1 more api file should be named client_secrets_1.json
+if you make multple client service files rename them with  a number. eg 1 more api file should be named client_secrets_1.json. the client_secrets.json is still required. allowed names: client_secret.json, client_secret_1.json, client_secret_2.json, etc until client_secrets_10.json